-James R. Garges, CPRP, is Director of the Mecklenburg County Park and Recreation Department in North Carolina.
+James R. Garges, CPRP, retired in 2017 from the Mecklenburg County Park and Recreation Department in North Carolina.
 He has served as the Director of the Cincinnati Recreation Commission, Cincinnati, Ohio (2001-2007); Director Kettering Parks, in the Recreation and Cultural Arts Department, City of Kettering, Ohio (1986-2001); the Deputy Director of Parks and Recreation of Topeka, City of Topeka, Kansas (1985-86); Superintendent of Recreation, Parks and Recreation of Topeka, City of Topeka, Kansas (1983-85); and Director, Delaware Department of Parks and Recreation (1979-83).
 During his career, he has also served as an adjunct professor at Ohio Wesleyan University, Washburn University, University of Cincinnati and the University of Dayton.

 While Jim was Director in Kettering, the City received the Gold Medal Award, The National Excellence in Aquatic Award, and the NRPS Kudos Award as Best Overall Communicator.
 Kettering was the first accredited Park and Recreation Department in Ohio, and the Cincinnati Recreation Commission was also accredited while Jim was Director.